bowernite/dotfiles/README.md

 <details>
    The reason this is necessary is that Karabiner thinks you're holding down `fn` and hitting a `f*` key, which the checkbox at the bottom says that it should use the "special feature" for that `f*` key.
 </details>

+### Font

+For use in VS Code, download the [Dank Mono](https://gumroad.com/l/dank-mono) font (the confirmation/link to the actual asset should be in your email somewhere)